 At first, all you may see is some wilting of outer leaves.
-Closer inspection will show reddish-brown, sunken lesions on the midribs of leaves that are touching the soil.
-Brown or white fungal tissue may be visible and lesions may discharge a light brown ooze.
-Leaf spots and brown lumpy bits may also be present on the plant and in nearby soil.
+Closer inspection will show reddish-brown, sunken lesions on the midribs of leaves touching the soil.
+Brown or white fungal tissue may be visible, and lesions may discharge a light brown ooze.
+Leaf spots and brown lumpy bits may also be present on the plant.
 The fungus grows inward, toward the center of the head or body of the plant.
-The damaged plant tissue then becomes susceptible to other soft rots, causing total collapse of the plant.
+The damaged plant tissue then becomes susceptible to other soft rots, causing a total collapse of the plant.

 Controlling bottom rot

-Fungicides are ineffective against bottom rot, so prevention is your only course pf action.
+Fungicides are ineffective against bottom rot, so prevention is your only option.
 These tips will help protect your leafy bottoms: